Skip to main content

 Retirement:

 Once hired, employees benefit from 97% state funded retirement.
 Employees contribute 3% pretax.
-Retirement benefits for Special Risk Class Service enrollees are available at age 60 and vested, or 30 years of Special Risk Class Service and at any age.
+Retirement benefits for Special Risk Class Service enrollees are available at age 55 and vested or 25 years of Special Risk Class Service and at any age.
 Benefit factor (3%) formula: .03 x high five salary years x years of service.

 Group Health:

-Health insurance costs for employees are: individual-$50/month; and family $180/month, with the state paying $499.80/month and $1063.34/month, respectively.
-Choices may be made between the PPO, and a HMO when available.
+Health insurance costs for employees are: individual $50/month; and family $180/month, with the state paying $499.80/month and $1063.34/month, respectively.
+Choices may be made between the PPO and an HMO when available.
 Supplemental cancer, dental, disability, hospitalization and vision coverage is available.
 Employee pays total premium.

 Life Insurance:

-The state provides free basic life insurance with a benefit coverage of $25,000;.
-Additional term life insurance is available from the state with benefit coverage in increments of 1 - 7 x employee's annual salary.
+The state provides free basic life insurance with a benefit coverage of $25,000.
+Additional term life insurance is available from the state with benefit coverage in increments of 1 to 7 x employee's annual salary.
 Employee pays total premium.

 Deferred Compensation:

 You may defer a portion of your salary into a deferred compensation plan.
-The deferment is made prior to income taxes being deducted, which allows the participant to reduce his taxable income while adding to his retirement preparedness.
+The deferment is made prior to income taxes being deducted, which allows participants to reduce their taxable income while adding to their retirement preparedness.
 No state contribution.

 Tuition-free College Classes:

-Employees may apply for up to 6 credit hours per term/semester (18 credit hours per plan year) of undergraduate or graduate level courses on a space-available basis at any STATE (FL) university or Florida College System institution.
+Employees may apply for up to 6 credit hours per term/semester (18 credit hours per plan year) of undergraduate or graduate level courses on a space-available basis at any Florida College System institution (state university and community college).

 GI Bill

-Qualified veterans will be able to use their GI Bill entitlements while attending a state approved law enforcement training academy and for their first year of probation which is considered "on the job training (OJT)".
+Qualified veterans will be able to use their GI Bill entitlements while attending a state approved law enforcement training academy and for their first year of probation, which is considered "on the job training."
 The average GI Bill recipient could receive around $15,971 by the time they get off probation.
-Click here for more information.
+Learn more veterans benefits.